Sí Cumple

 Sí Cumple (approximate translation: "Keep Promises" or "He Delivers"), until 2005 called Let's Go Neighbor (Vamos Vecino, VV), was a political party of Peru founded by Alberto Fujimori in 1997 in order for the party to participate in that year's municipal elections.
 Following the establishment of Popular Force in 2009 by Fujimori's daughter Keiko, Sí Cumple ceased to exist in 2012, as their registration was cancelled by the National Jury of Elections for not participating in the 2011 general election.
 Most of its members ran for office with Popular Force, and ultimately switched their affiliations.

 Its primary founder is Alberto Fujimori.
-Among its leaders are Absalón Vasquez and its current Secretary General, Carlos Orellana Quintanilla.
+Among its leaders were Absalón Vasquez and its Secretary General, Carlos Orellana Quintanilla.

 History

 2000 and 2001 elections

 For the 2000 general election, the party joined up with Cambio 90 and New Majority to form the alliance Peru 2000 to support the presidential candidacy of Alberto Fujimori who is running for a third term amid public discontent.
 During the elections, Chávez suggested that Fujimori would dissolve Congress if Peru 2000 did not win a majority of seats.
 She also said that she could not rule out a fourth election of Fujimori, despite the fact that the Constitution of Peru which was written in part by Chávez herself allows presidents to be elected no more than twice in a row.
 Indeed, Chávez had earlier promised that Fujimori would not run in the 2000 elections.